A SIMPLE GUIDE TO HOME LOAN JARGON

 A loan in which a payment is overdue but not yet in default.

-A decline in the value of a home; the opposite of “appreciation.”
+A decline in the value of a property; the opposite of “appreciation.”

-A state tax, in the forms of stamps, required on deeds and mortgages when property title passes from one owner to another.
+A state tax, in the forms of stamps, required on deeds and mortgages when real estate title passes from one owner to another.
 The amount of stamps required varies with each state.

-The rights of a widow in the home of her husband at his death.
+The rights of a widow in the property of her husband at his death.

-A provision in a mortgage that allows the lender to demand repayment in full if the borrower sells the home that serves as security for the mortgage.
+A provision in a mortgage that allows the lender to demand repayment in full if the borrower sells the property that serves as security for the mortgage.

 This terminology is usually used for second mortgages.